Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Additional Experiment Results

 \subsection{Results with Customized Prompts}

-As mentioned in Section~\ref{section.exp.other}, all attention-based re-rankers underperform the retriever baseline in some datasets that require more task-specific instruction prompts.
-For example, we show that a customized prompt for duplicated question dataset Quora, i.e. \texttt{Please identify question that has the exact same meaning with the following query.
-Query:} can improve the re-ranking performance of attention-based re-rankers.
+All attention-based re-rankers underperform the retriever baseline in some datasets that require more task-specific instruction prompts.
+For example, we show that a customized prompt for duplicated question dataset Quora, i.e. \texttt{Please identify question that has the exact same meaning with the following query} can improve the performance.

 We report the re-ranking results in Table~\ref{app.table.quora}.
 Overall, the task-specific prompt increases the nDCG@10 scores for all attention-based re-rankers by large margin.
 As expected, CoRe-R still stands out as the best-performing re-ranker, delivering the best re-ranking accuracy across all models.
 Future work could explore different ways to optimize the task-specific prompt design for Quora as well as other datasets, which further improve the final re-ranking performance.